Are Dog Shampoos All The Same? April 12 2022

 9) Polysorbate 20/80 - Although it's derived from a natural ingredient, it is not natural--it is an ethoxylated compound which means the un-hazardous polysorbate is treated with 20 "parts" of ethylene oxide causing a carcinogenic compound.
 Polysorbates are usually added as emulsifiers to shampoo to hold in fragrance and increase surfactant properties.

 10) Glyceryl Oleate - this chemical is used in the fragrance and to help as a surfactant.
 There are high concerns for irritation to the skin, eyes, and lungs which can wreak havoc on your pups skin - especially if they are extra sensitive.
 Your pooch doesn't need to stay smelling like cucumber melon or blueberry swirl after their bath, just a clean dog is the best way to go.

 11) Sodium Benzoate - this is used used as a preservative and for fragrance in shampoos.
-Science Lab states it is hazardous to the skin and can be toxic to the blood, reproductive system, liver, and central nervous system.
+It can cause serious eye irritation.
+Other studies state it is hazardous to the skin and can be toxic to the blood, reproductive system, liver, and central nervous system.
 Again this is an unnecessary ingredient!

 12) DEA (diethanolamine) - DEA is used as a wetting agent to help with lather in a shampoo.
 Cancer Prevention Coalition states DEA can react with other ingredients in the formula to form an extremely potent carcinogen called nitrosodiethanolamine (NDEA).
 NDEA is readily absorbed through the skin and has been linked with stomach, esophagus, liver and bladder cancers.